Researching for certainty

 We will elaborate on why we think fiscal and monetary support, liquidity and diversification are the critical factors for investing in 2021.

 Let us start with fiscal and monetary support.
-With the ECB raising its PEPP (Pandemic Emergency Purchase Program) in December by EUR 500 million and extending it until March 2022, we now expect the ECB to support the corporate bond market going forward with bond purchases of EUR 10 billion per month on average.
+With the ECB raising its PEPP (Pandemic Emergency Purchase Program) in December by EUR 500 billion and extending it until March 2022, we now expect the ECB to support the corporate bond market going forward with bond purchases of EUR 10 billion per month on average.
 Even with a lower number of monthly purchases, the ECB was able to control volatility in the corporate bond market and spread widening was more muted for eligible bonds back in March 2020 (Chart 1).
 Therefore, our credit research team is focusing now on ECB-eligible bonds.
 Companies rated BBB or BB still offer attractive spreads but now come with reduced volatility, given the ECB support.
 One sector we favour in particular and where we see potential for further spread tightening is real estate.
 Spreads haven’t returned yet to fair value and we still see attractive opportunities for our global credit strategies.

 Chart 1: Credit spreads eligible vs non-eligible bonds